thixotropist/ghidra_import_tests/content/en/docs/issues/autovectorization.md

 Either way, Ghidra 11.0 will fail to decompile any such autovectorized loop, and fail to decompile the remainder of any function which contains such an autovectorized loop.

 ### x86-64 gcc-14, full optimization, with sapphirerapids

 >Note: Intel's Saphire Rapids includes high end server processors like the Xeon Max family.
+>      A more general choice for x86_64 exemplars would be `-march=x86-64-v3` with `-O2` optimization.
+>      We can expect full Red Hat Linux distributions soon built with those options.
+The `x86-64-v4`
+>      microarchitecture is a generalization of Saphire Rapids microarchitecture, and would more likely be found
+>      in servers specialized for numerical analysis or possibly ML applications.

 ```console
 $ bazel build -s --platforms=//platforms:x86_64_default --copt="-O3" --copt="-march=sapphirerapids" gcc_vectorization:narrowing_loop